smurfier/RainLaunch/RainLaunch/ReadMe.txt

 	Use:
 		Copy Some Text
 		Music SetVolume +10

+===== Built-In Commands =====

+!WriteToFile File Text
+	Writes a line to the end of a file.
+Quotes are required for parameters using spaces.
+If the file has contents, a new line is created.

 ===== Known Limitiations =====
 Due to a limitation in Rainmeter, user-input text may not include quotation marks.
 If it does, the quotes will be stripped from the command.